I am always looking for ways to try and save money when collecting video games. I’m not exactly rolling in the money at the moment I’ll be honest.

 Ever since I did a No New Games Month Challenge last year, I spend some time each month trying out a game in my collection that I’ve never played.

 This has had some great results overall.
-Sure there are some games that turn out to be basically garbage, Terminator Salvation I’m looking at you.
+Sure some games turn out to be garbage, Terminator Salvation I’m looking at you.

 For the most part though, I usually find a new favorite game or series of games to play.

 I even spend some time documenting my process for beating my gaming backlog which encourages me to keep at it.

 11. It’s OK To Splurge Every Once In A While

 I’m sure most of you predicted this tip for last but it’s important to remember that you only live once!

 If there is a new release you have been waiting for for the last 10 years or something, then buy it day one and book yourself some time off work.